BishopFox/badPods/manifests/hostpid/README.md

 There’s no clear path to get root on the node with only `hostPID`, but there are still some good post exploitation opportunities.
 *	**View processes on the host** – When you run ps from within a pod that has hostPID: true, you see all the processes running on the host, including processes running within each pod.
-*	**Look for passwords, tokens, keys, etc.** – If you are lucky, you will find credentials and you’ll be able to use them to escalate privileges within the cluster, to services supported by the cluster, or to services that cluster-hosted applications are communicating with.
+*	**Look for passwords, tokens, keys, etc.** – If you are lucky, you will find credentials and you’ll be able to use them to escalate privileges within the cluster, to escalate privileges services supported by the cluster, or to escalate privileges services that cluster-hosted applications are communicating with.
 It is a long shot, but you might find a Kubernetes service account token or some other authentication material that will allow you to access other namespaces and eventually escalate all the way up to cluster admin.
 *	**Kill processes** – You can also kill any process on the node (presenting a denial-of-service risk), but I would advise against it on a penetration test!

 ## Table of Contents